httpwg/http-extensions/draft-thomson-http-encryption.md

 to serve these and other use cases.

-This content-coding is not a direct adaptation of message-based encryption formats - such as those that are described by [RFC4880], [RFC5652], [I-D.ietf-jose-json-web-encryption], and [XMLENC] - which are not suited to stream processing, which is necessary for HTTP.
+This content-coding is not a direct adaptation of message-based encryption formats - such as those that are described by [RFC4880], [RFC5652], [RFC7516], and [XMLENC] - which are not suited to stream processing, which is necessary for HTTP.
 The format described here cleaves more closely to the lower level constructs described in [RFC5116].

 To the extent that message-based encryption formats use the same primitives, the format can be considered as sequence of encrypted messages with a particular profile.
-For instance, {{jwe}} explains how the format is congruent with a sequence of JSON Web Encryption [I-D.ietf-jose-json-web-encryption] values with a fixed header.
+For instance, {{jwe}} explains how the format is congruent with a sequence of JSON Web Encryption [RFC7516] values with a fixed header.

 This mechanism is likely only a small part of a larger design that uses content encryption.
 How clients and servers acquire and identify keys will depend on